-"I was so happy, just pure joy, and my teammates felt the same way," said Lindahl when asked to describe her emotions after saving the spot-kick.
+"I was so happy, just pure joy, and my teammates felt the same way," said Lindahl, when asked to describe her emotions after saving the spot-kick.

 That was the 22nd penalty awarded at this World Cup, equalling the total tally from the 2015 tournament and underlining the influence of Video Assistant Referees, although VAR later intervened to overturn a spot-kick awarded to Sweden.

-They will face Germany on Saturday in a repeat of the gold medal match at the 2016 Olympics, which the Germans won 2-1.
+Sweden will face Germany on Saturday in a repeat of the gold medal match at the 2016 Olympics, which the Germans won 2-1.